KennyPeanuts/sediment_priming/lab_notebook/metadata/final_AFDM_metadata.md

 * AshMass = the total mass of the ash remaining in the crucible after approximatey 4 h at 550 dC (g)

-* AFDM = the total ash free dry mass of the leaf discs in the crucible, which is the mass of the sample minus the mass of the ash (g).
+* AFDM_Total = the total ash free dry mass of all the leaf discs in the crucible, which is the mass of the sample minus the mass of the ash (g).

 * PropOM = the proportion of the sample mass that is organic matter (i.e., combustable at 550 dC)

 * PercOM = the percent of the sample mass that is organic matter (i.e., combustable at 550 dC)

+* AFDM = the ash free dry mass of a single leaf disc (g)

 ### Import Data